ashStableLogic/security-group-mapper/README.md

 # TODO
  - [ ] Add EMR as a supported service type
+ - [ ] Add support for multiple regions for each service type
  - [ ] Tidy up and comment everything